 Putting a coffee filter in each pot or pan before stacking will keep them from scratching each other while in storage.

 I found after buying a new coffee pot having 2 different size filters.
 The cone size filters are great as a popsicle holder to prevent drips on hands and clothes.

 Line dinner plates with coffee filters to dry flower and garden seeds.
 When the seeds are dry, discard the coffee filters and store the seeds in a container lined with coffee filters.

 We use coffee filters for individual snack holders.
 They are cheaper than paper plates and soak up any grease.
 They work well for a movie night with popcorn.

 Instead of preparing a baking pan in the standard way, oil as usual and press a coffee filter into the bottom of the pan.

 Put cheap coffee filters (often 200 for a $1 here) to use as taco holders.
 Hold the taco in it to your mouth as you would without it and it catches the"fall out"!
-Quite a lot less expensive than napkins!

 For health reasons we like to use natural brown filters in our 4 cup coffee maker.
 But often only bleached white filters are available at the store.
 So we buy the larger brown 8-12 cup size and cut them down.

 Our church has concessions at various auctions.
 When we sell a sandwich, we have found it very easy to give to a customer wrapped in a cofee filter.
 Just fold in half and place sandwich inside.

 A while back, I ran out of clean plates, paper towels, napkins, and paper plates.
 The only other option that I had, was a cone coffee filter.